 Get out of bed, drink a full glass of water, get your water, electrolytes, and playlist ready and get your cardio on!

 Here are some examples of low impact cardio options I recommend:

 Follow the Fascia Health protocols above.
 For best results, FasciaBlast directly after your cardio session.
 Alternatively, you may pick any other time of the day to FasciaBlast!

-If you’re not FasciaBlasting post-workout, make sure to do at least 5 to 10 minutes of cardio to internally heat up the tissue, then FasciaBlast in a hot shower, bath, sauna, or with heating pads, a room heater or any type of heat source!
+If you’re not FasciaBlasting post-workout, make sure to do at least 5 to 10 minutes of cardio to heat up the tissue internally, then FasciaBlast in a hot shower, bath, sauna, with heating pads, a room heater, or any type of heat source!

-To use the fat lysing technique, FasciaBlast over relaxed muscles for 3 to 5 minutes, then contract the muscle while FasciaBlasting to lyse (break down) fat cells as shown in this video:
+To use the fat lysing technique after at least 10 FasciaBlasting sessions on that area: FasciaBlast over relaxed muscles for 3 to 5 minutes, then contract the muscle while FasciaBlasting to lyse (break down) fat cells as shown in this video: